pyeventsourcing/axonclient/README.md

 ### Project Makefile commands

-You can start EventStoreDB using the following command.
+You can start Axon Server using the following command.

     $ make start-axon-server

-You can run tests using the following command.
+You can run tests using the following command (needs Axon Server to be running).

     $ make test

-You can stop EventStoreDB using the following command.
+You can stop Axon Server using the following command.

     $ make stop-axon-server